-Section 21a-XXX-38.
+Section 21a-421j-37.
 Delivery to Qualifying Patients, Caregivers, and Consumers.

 - (a) Delivery service licensees shall (1) only accept orders for delivery over the internet or through a mobile app, (2) require consumers to provide the consumer's full legal name, date of birth, address, email address and telephone number, and (3) take commercially and technologically reasonable measures to verify the identity and address of each such consumer prior to effectuating a sale of cannabis.
-If a consumer's identity or address remains in question after the submission of information required by this subsection, the consumer shall be afforded an opportunity to further establish identity through the provision of additional information. - (b) Hybrid retailers, [and] retailers, and micro-cultivators shall (1) require each consumer that purchases cannabis for delivery to provide the establishment with the consumer's full legal name, date of birth, address, email address and telephone number, and (2) take commercially and technologically reasonable measures to verify the identity and address of each such consumer prior to effectuating a sale of cannabis.
-If a consumer's identity or address remains in question after the submission of information required by this subsection, the consumer shall be afforded an opportunity to further establish identity through the provision of additional information. - (c) For each delivery of cannabis to a consumer, qualifying patient, or caregiver, a transporting agent shall confirm from a valid driver's license or other valid, government-issued photographic identification, that the identity of the individual accepting the cannabis delivery is the same as the individual that ordered the cannabis, and confirm: - (1) If delivering to a consumer, that the individual is of legal age to purchase cannabis; and - (2) If delivering to a qualifying patient or caregiver, the qualifying patient or caregiver registration number from the qualifying patient's or caregiver's registration certificate. - (d) If the identity, age, or registration of the individual accepting the cannabis delivery remains in question after presentation of the required documentation, the transporting agent shall (1) immediately alert the originating establishment; and (2) return the cannabis to the originating establishment's secure return location not later than directly after the last scheduled delivery.
+If a consumer's identity or address remains in question after the submission of information required by this subsection, the consumer shall be afforded an opportunity to further establish identity through the provision of additional information. - (b) Hybrid retailers, retailers, and micro-cultivators shall (1) require each consumer that purchases cannabis for delivery to provide the cannabis establishment with the consumer's full legal name, date of birth, address, email address and telephone number, and (2) take commercially and technologically reasonable measures to verify the identity and address of each such consumer prior to effectuating a sale of cannabis.
+If a consumer's identity or address remains in question after the submission of information required by this subsection, the consumer shall be afforded an opportunity to further establish identity through the provision of additional information. - (c) Dispensary facilities and hybrid retailers offering delivery to qualifying patients and caregivers shall (1) require each qualifying patient and caregiver that purchases cannabis for delivery to provide the cannabis establishment with the full legal name, date of birth, address, email address and telephone number of the qualifying patient, and, if applicable the legal name, date of birth, and address of the caregiver, and (2) take commercially and technologically reasonable measures to verify the identity and address of each such qualifying patient, and caregiver if applicable, prior to effectuating a sale of cannabis.
+If the identity or address of a qualifying patient or caregiver remains in question after the submission of information required by this subsection, the qualifying patient or caregiver, as applicable, shall be afforded an opportunity to further establish identity through the provision of additional information.

+- (d) For each delivery of cannabis to a consumer, qualifying patient, or caregiver, a transporting agent shall confirm from a valid driver's license or other valid, government-issued photographic identification, that the identity of the individual accepting the cannabis delivery is the same as the individual that ordered the cannabis, and confirm: - (1) If delivering to a consumer, that the individual is of legal age to purchase cannabis; and - (2) If delivering to a qualifying patient or caregiver, the qualifying patient or caregiver registration number from the qualifying patient's or caregiver's registration certificate. - (e) If the identity, age, or registration of the individual accepting the cannabis delivery remains in question after presentation of the required documentation, the transporting agent shall (1) immediately alert the originating establishment; and (2) return the cannabis to the originating establishment's secure return location no later than directly after the last scheduled delivery.